algolia/instantsearch/docgen/src/Getting_started.md

 ## Display results

 The core of a search experience is to display results.
-By default, react-instantsearch will do a query at the start of the page and will retrieve the most relevant hits.
+By default, React InstantSearch will do a query at the start of the page and will retrieve the most relevant hits.

 To display results, we are gonna use the [Hits](widgets/Hits.html) widget.
 This widget will